natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-5FN%20(Germany).md

 '''Cons:'''

 * Engine asphyxiates at high altitudes
-* Only two cannons can is inadequate against heavier fighters and bombers
+* Only two cannons can be inadequate against heavier fighters and bombers
 * Lower dive speed compared to contemporaries
 * Rudder locks up above 500 km/h IAS, which will sometimes lead to a crash especially in low altitude dives